MAINTENANCE & CLEANING

 It’s important to buy a dishwasher that suits your lifestyle.
-This section of our buyers guide explains the basics of dishwasher maintenance, so you can choose a model which is fuss-free to use and clean, with low running costs.
+This section of our buyers guide explains the basics of dishwasher maintenance, so you can choose a model which is fuss-free to use and clean – with low running costs.

-A good place to start when looking at a particular dishwasher is to find out how the racks and cutlery baskets are designed to be used.
+A good place to start when looking at a dishwasher is to find out how the racks and cutlery baskets are designed to be used.
 By loading them correctly, with dirty items at the bottom and cleaner ones at the top, you’ll get better results and avoid breakages.

-Before you buy your dream dishwasher, it’s important to think about which extras you’ll need.
+Before you buy your new dishwasher, it’s important to think about which extras you’ll need.
 You might want to factor these additional purchases into your budget.

-A high quality detergent lets you use an energy-saving eco cycle, while still cleaning thoroughly.
+A high-quality detergent lets you use an energy-saving eco cycle, while still cleaning thoroughly.
 Some dishwashers also have a handy dosage function, which saves money by preventing you using too much.
 However, if you intend to use tablets, this won’t be an issue.

 Manufacturers often recommend specific detergents, but most people make a choice

 Whether you need to use rinse aid depends on your water hardness, the detergent you use, and even the items you’re cleaning.